 To re-iterate: Any topical references to specific dates or to the Christmas season should be ignored.
 Okay, here we go.
 On the eve of Gotham’s reopening, Joker’s thugs attack the heart of Strong Men territory.
 Huntress is helpless as a crazed Billy Pettit begins gunning down his own men.
 With will and determination fueling her fire, Huntress charges Joker’s men and defeats all twelve (!), but not before the Joker puts three slugs in her stomach.
 Just as Joker is about to shoot her in the head, Nightwing and Batman both swoop in and save her life.
 Joker runs off with an even more sinister plot in mind; he’s kidnapped dozens of babies from all across NML.
 As Nightwing carries Huntress off to get medical attention, Batman finally gives her the passing grade.
 Huntress has earned Batman’s highest praise and it’s about time!
 Every cop and superhero in NML scrambles to locate the missing babies.
 After a wild goose chase, Batman finds out Joker is holding the babies at GCPD headquarters.
 Only one cop remains in the building; Sarah Essen-Gordon.
 The night ends and the sun rises over Gotham.
 On NML Day 220 (early September 2004) Sarah Essen-Gordon is murdered by the Joker.
 Devastated, Jim shoots Joker in the kneecap before arresting him.
 Sarah’s funeral and wake are held a week later.
 On the eve of Gotham’s reopening, Luthor is ousted from the city when Batman discovers his plans to own virtually all of Gotham’s properties through forged public deeds.
 Rather than face a serious fraud conviction, Luthor is forced to leave.
 NOTE: Originally Gotham was rebuilt in an astounding speed over the course of only a year or so.
 For our chronology to work, we must delve one step further into unbelievability and accept that it takes mere months to rebuild the majority of Gotham.
 While extremely far-fetched, we can imagine that the combined efforts of ACE Labs, STAR Labs, Wayne Enterprises, Drake Industries, the U.S. Army, various independent contractors, the entire superhero community, and applied pre-existing DCU alien technology might possibly be able to get the job done that quickly.
 With that in mind, Gotham will be in a constant rebuilding process over the course of the next couple months of our chronology.
 (It’s really not that unfeasible and there will be sporadic mention of post-NML construction up until the very end of Bat Year Seventeen.)
 Continuing on, “No Man’s Land” reaches its end (a particularly sad end for Jim Gordon) on its 230th day i.e. mid-September.
 Batman ends NML by meeting with Azrael and re-donning his original costume; the Dark Knight will now wear the grey-with-black-insignia (sans yellow oval) costume from this point on!

-–REFERENCE: Batman and Commissioner Gordon meet and Gordon refers to the No Man’s Land period as “the Zero Year” for Gotham (as referenced in Batman Incorporated Vol. 2 #13).
+–REFERENCE: In Batman Incorporated Vol. 2 #13.
+Batman and Commissioner Gordon meet and Gordon refers to the No Man’s Land period as “the Zero Year” for Gotham.
 Gordon means that the city must forge ahead and start anew, completely from scratch.
-This New Age story is meant to reference the New Age “Zero Year” Batman origin story arc, but for the purposes of the Modern Age, it likely refers to No Man’s Land.
+This New 52 story is meant to reference the New 52 “Zero Year” Batman origin story arc, but for the purposes of the Modern Age it refers to No Man’s Land.

 –Detective Comics #742